skuethe/MMM-Spotify/README.md

 4. Now copy your **Client ID** and **Client Secret** to any memo

 Hint:
 If you are running `MM²` inside an environment without a UI (Docker f.e.), you need to configure a [custom callback](#custom-callback) URL.
-This custom callback URL needs to be adapted in step 3.
+This custom callback URL needs to be adapted when editing the app in the Spotify developer dashboard.

 ### 3. Setup your module